fftfaisal/laragon-Localhost/README.md

-# laragon-Localhost
+# laragon Localhost
-It is minimal styled laragon localhost page
+It is minimal styled laragon localhost page with instance search functionality.

+Copy the `index.php` file code and go to your laragon www folder and replace the `index.php` file with this `index.php` file.

+That's it.